akaihola/darker/README.rst

 more information.

-If you'd prefer to not update but keep a stable pre-commit setup, you can pin Black and other reformatter/linter tools you use to known compatible versions, for example:
+If you'd prefer to not update but keep a stable pre-commit setup, you can pin Black and other reformatter tools you use to known compatible versions, for example:

 .. code-block:: yaml